run-llama/llama-hub/loader_hub/memos/README.md

 # Memos Loader

-This loader fetchs memos from self-host [memos](https://github.com/usememos/memos)
+This loader fetchs text from self-hosted [memos](https://github.com/usememos/memos).

 ## Usage

 To use this loader, you need to specify the host where memos is deployed.
-If you need to filter, pass the [corresponding parameter](https://github.com/usememos/memos/blob/4fe8476169ecd2fc4b164a25611aae6861e36812/api/memo.go#L76) in `load_data`
+If you need to filter, pass the [corresponding parameter](https://github.com/usememos/memos/blob/4fe8476169ecd2fc4b164a25611aae6861e36812/api/memo.go#L76) in `load_data`.

 ```python
 from gpt_index import download_loader